bazelbuild/rules_kotlin/README.md

 Other features:
   * Persistent worker support.
   * Mixed-Mode compilation (compile Java and Kotlin in one pass).
-  * Configurable Kotlinc distribtution and version
+  * Configurable Kotlinc distribution and version
   * Configurable Toolchain
-  * Kotlin 1.3 support
+  * Support for all recent major Kotlin releases.

 Javascript is reported to work, but is not as well maintained (at present)